 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
 There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?